Clarion Housing Group (Clarion) needs to process personal data in order to deliver our services to you:

 - we will hold records of all our contact with you, your contact with us, and any contact from third parties representing you or about you.
 This may include call recordings.

-- financial records about the amount of money you have paid us, any amount(s) outstanding and associated recovery action.
+- we will keep financial records about the amount of money you have paid us, any amount(s) outstanding and associated recovery action.
 Depending on your method of payment, we may hold your bank account details.

 - we may hold information about your history, for example regarding credit status or offences, if we need it to look after our staff, business or anyone else.

-- details relating to the repair, maintenance and servicing requirements of your home (although this information will not necessarily constitute your personal data).
+- we will collect details relating to the repair, maintenance and servicing requirements of your home (although this information will not necessarily constitute your personal data).